Guitar Libraries Database

 Sequencer/Strum Support: Note and play sequencer options, more than just having a sequencer.
 Access to chords and strum type should be available.

-Installation Pain: On a few occassions the installation process was so bad that the library wasn't worth it.
-Most librarys have streamlined the installation process so that it is not bad, but it is noted here.
+Installation Pain: On a few occasions the installation process was so bad that the library wasn't worth it.
+Most libraries have streamlined the installation process so that it is not bad, but it is noted here.